Joe-01-01/Joe-01-01/README.md

 - 🌱 I’m currently learning different coding languages
 - 💞️ I’m looking to collaborate on future projects after im done with the fundamental concepts of coding
 - 📫 You can reach me through ...
-- ⚡ I love waatching anime
+- ⚡ I love watching anime

 <!---
 Joe-01-01/Joe-01-01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.